drc-cs/FALL24-CS326/lectures/L01_overview/slides.md

 ### Homeworks

 - Do not exchange code fragments on any assignments.
-- Do not copy solutions from any source, including the web or previous MSAI 339 students.
+- Do not copy solutions from any source, including the web or previous CS 326 students.
 - You cannot upload / sell your assignments to code sharing websites.

 ### Group project